zio/zio/CONTRIBUTING.md

 After you [log into](https://github.com/login) Github using your account, go to the [ZIO Project Page](https://github.com/scalaz/scalaz-zio), and click on [Fork](https://github.com/scalaz/scalaz-zio/fork) to fork the ZIO repository into your own account.

 You will make _all_ contributions from your own account.
 No one contributes _directly_ to the main repository.
-Contributes only ever merge code from other people's forks into the main repository.
+Contributors only ever merge code from other people's forks into the main repository.

 Once you have forked the repository, you can now clone your forked repository to your own machine, so you have a complete copy of the project and can begin safely making your modifications (even without an Internet connection).